lyndon025/playtested/src/content/article/2023-12-01-a-surprising-android--ios-release-full-hitman-game--impressions---hitman-blood-money--rep.md

 ---
-title: "A surprising Android / iOS release, FULL Hitman game! | Impressions - Hitman: Blood Money — Reprisal"
+author: lyndonguitar
+category: Review
-description: "Hitman: Blood Money — Reprisal is a 1:1 mobile port of the original Hitman: Blood Money, maintaining the gripping narrative and open-ended stealth gameplay that has been a hallmark of the Hitman series.
-The game follows the iconic assassin, Agent 47, as he embarks on a series of missions to eliminate high-profile targets across the globe."
+description: 'Hitman: Blood Money — Reprisal is a 1:1 mobile port of the original
+  Hitman: Blood Money, maintaining the gripping narrative and open-ended stealth gameplay that has been a hallmark of the Hitman series.
+The game follows the iconic assassin, Agent 47, as he embarks on a series of missions to eliminate high-profile targets across the globe.'
+featured: false
 pubDate: 2023-12-01
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "hitman:-blood-money"]
+tags:
-featured: false
+- taptap
+- hitman:-blood-money
-thumb: ""
+thumb: ''
+title: 'A surprising Android / iOS release, FULL Hitman game! | Impressions - Hitman:
+  Blood Money — Reprisal'
 ---

 Hitman: Blood Money — Reprisal is a 1:1 mobile port of the original Hitman: Blood Money, maintaining the gripping narrative and open-ended stealth gameplay that has been a hallmark of the Hitman series.
 The game follows the iconic assassin, Agent 47, as he embarks on a series of missions to eliminate high-profile targets across the globe.